NoxOrg/Nox.Reference/README.md

 # About

-***Nox.Refence*** is a storage which contains the most common used types.
+***Nox.Reference*** is a storage that contains the most commonly used types.
-To persist data Nox.Refence uses sqlLite databases which are dived by domain specific responsabilites.
+To persist data Nox.Reference uses sqlLite databases which are dived by domain-specific responsibilities.

-Nox.Refence solution consists of the following projects:
+Nox.Reference solution consists of the following projects:

 - Nox.Refence.World
 - Nox.Refence.Machine